Изображения страниц

 EPUB

-But good Mr. Collinfon writes me word, that no endeavours of his fhall be wanting; and he hopes, with the archbishop's affiftance, to be able to prevail with our proprietors.
-I pray God grant them fuccefs.
+But good Mr. Collinfon writes me word, that no endeavours of his fhall be wanting; and he hopes, with the archbishop's affistance, to be able to prevail with our proprietors *.
+I grant them fuccefs.

 My fon prefents his affectionate regards, with, dear Sir,